ExtractGPT: Exploring the Potential of Large Language Models for Product Attribute Value Extraction: Using Training Data

-\textbf{Amount of Training Data.} We now evaluate the training data efficiency of LLMs.
-For this analysis, we evaluate the \texttt{list} prompt with 10 demonstrations selected by Sem.
-Sim. once from the small and once from the large training set for all LLMs.
-For GPT-4 we report results for the \texttt{json-5-val} prompt because according to our previous results, GPT-4 is the only LLM that benefits from a combination of the \texttt{json-val} attribute representation and demonstrations.
+\textbf{Amount of Training Data.} We evaluate the training data efficiency of LLMs by assessing the \texttt{list-dem} prompt with 10 demonstrations from both small (S) and large (L) training sets for all LLMs.
+For GPT-4, we also report results for the \texttt{json-val-dem} prompt, as GPT-4 benefits from extended attribute representation and demonstrations.
+Table \ref{tab:in_context_different_models} shows a marginal F1-score gain when demonstrations are sampled from the larger training set.
+GPT-4 gains 2\% with the large training set using the \texttt{json-val-dem} prompt, achieving the best average F1-score of 85\%.
+In the following, we refer to the combination of the \texttt{json-val-dem} prompt and GPT-4 as ExtractGPT.

-The results of the experiments are presented in Table \ref{tab:in_context_different_models}.
-All LLMs except GPT-4 achieve a similar F1-score, regardless of whether the demonstrations are sampled from the small or the large training set.
-In particular, for the \texttt{json-val} representation, GPT-4 is able to gain another 2\% by using the large training set, resulting in the best average F1-score of 85\%.
-In general, the results show that for LLMs, the small training set is sufficient to achieve a decent F1-score.

-With demonstrations, the best performing open-source LLM Beluga2 is still 10\% worse than GPT-4.
-The smaller Beluga-7B has an average F1-score that is only 5\% worse than Beluga2's F1-score.
-Beluga-7B requires only a single GPU while Beluga2 requires 4.
+\textbf{Comparison to Llama-3 LLMs.} Table \ref{tab:in_context_different_models} also reports results for Llama-3-8B and Llama-3-70B.
+The best-performing open-source LLM, Llama-3-70B, is only 2\% worse than GPT-4, making it a competitive alternative if sufficient GPUs are available.
+Llama-3-8B is a more compute-efficient option, with an average F1-score only 3\% lower than Llama-3-70B.
 All LLMs achieve higher F1-scores on AE-110K than on OA-Mine, indicating that OA-Mine is more challenging than AE-110K.
-OA-Mine is more challenging than AE-110K because it contains 4 times more unique attribute values and 1,432 (82\%) of the unique attribute values in the test set are unseen in the training demonstrations of OA-Mine, whereas only 324 (71\%) unique attribute values unseen in the training demonstrations of AE-110K.
-GPT-4 achieves the best results on OA-Mine, showing that GPT-4 learns more general extraction rules, while the open-source LLMs are better at detecting similar values across the training and test sets as shown by the results on AE-110K.
+This is because OA-Mine has four times more unique attribute values than AE-110k and 82\% of the unique values in OA-Mine's test set are unseen, compared to 71\% in AE-110K.

-\textbf{Comparison to Baselines.} We now compare the LLMs to the baseline systems described in Section~\ref{sec:experimental_setup}.
-The baselines are fine-tuned once on the small and once on the large training set.
-The F1-scores of the baselines are shown in the upper part of Table \ref{tab:in_context_different_models} For the fine-tuned baselines, we see an average performance gap of 8\% to 31\% between the small and large training sets.
-This highlights that in contrast to the LLMs the PLM-based baselines require a significant amount of training data for optimal performance.
-However, even with a large training set, the best average score of the SU-OpenTag and AVEQA baselines is 5\% lower than the GPT-4 average with the \texttt{json-val} prompt using the same training data.